-Songs Without Words for Trumpet by Gabriel Fauré, edited and arranged by William Stanley, trumpet edition edited by Bruce Barrie, is appropriate for trumpet players at all levels.
+Songs Without Words for Trumpet by Gabriel Fauré, edited and arranged by William Stanley; trumpet edition edited by Bruce Barrie, is appropriate for high school through professional trumpet players.

 This item includes a CD of the piano accompaniment featuring Margaret McDonald, piano, engineered by Kevin Harbison.